BrunoSilva1978PT/Cockpit-Auto-Ambient-Light-public/README.md

 Thank you to everyone who supported the project, tested it, reported issues, gave feedback, and used it in good faith.
 I genuinely appreciate the community around this plugin.

 More information will be shared when a final decision is made.

+For more information you can contact me by Email: bruno.1978@gmail.com or reach me on discord brunosilva1978.